DogepartyXDP/Documentation/Developers/API.md

 The following examples have authentication enabled and the `user` set to its default value of `'rpc'`.
 The password is not set (default: `'rpc'`).
-Ensure these values correspond to values in your counterparty-server's configuration file `'server.conf'`.
+Ensure these values correspond to values in your dogeparty-server's configuration file `'server.conf'`.

 Submissions of examples in additional languages are welcome!